-This ongoing decision making makes up a major part of your life and turns out to be a full-time job!
+This ongoing decision-making makes up a major part of their life and turns out to be a full-time job!

 The reality of living with an invisible illness seems impossible to describe.
 But there is a way of doing so – put it in writing.